14 critical tips for moving to Croatia (Do these things before you leave home)

 The second time I was much more successful.
-I’ve now been in Croatia for 8 years, hold permanent residence and have no desire to ever leave.
+I’ve now been in Croatia for 9 years, hold a permanent residence, and have no desire to ever leave.

 Based on my 9 years abroad, I’ve put together 14 tips on how to prepare for an international move BEFORE you leave your home country.